phac-nml/irida/doc/administrator/galaxy/setup.md

 git checkout release_17.01
 ```

-Once Galaxy is downloaded additional modifications will be needed to configure Galaxy.
+Once Galaxy is downloaded some additional modifications will be needed to configure Galaxy.
 Please copy the configuration files from the sample configuration files like below before modifying:

 ```bash
 # We assume you are in the galaxy/ directory.